 What estates are subject to a federal estate tax?

 The amount of the estate tax is based upon the value of the estate at the time of death.
 Federal law allows a certain amount of property to be transferred at death without any tax obligation.
 The amount that can be transferred to others without tax is known as the “unified credit.”
 This amount has changed over time and is subject to future change.
 For persons dying in 2011, federal law allowed a decedent to transfer up to $5 million of property to others without tax.
 In 2012, that amount was increased by inﬂation indexing to $5,120,000.
 In January 2013, Congress passed and the president signed the American Taxpayer Relief Act of 2012.
 This act made a number of key provisions related to federal estate and gift taxes permanent – that is, without an expiration date contained in the legislation.
 This brings an increased level of certainty for professional planners and those who have estates that could be impacted by federal estate or gift taxes.
 Under the federal estate tax law as previously revised in 2010, individuals can transfer to others a basic exclusionary amount of up to $5 million free of federal taxation during lifetime or at death.
 This ﬁgure is adjusted for inﬂation, so in 2012 it was $5.12 million.
 The American Taxpayer Relief Act of 2012 makes the $5 million exemption amount permanent and this exemption will continue to be indexed for inﬂation.
-While the exact figures are subject to this inﬂation indexing, the exemption is expected to be $5.25 million for 2013 and up to $7.5 million by 2020.
+While the exact figures are subject to this inﬂation indexing, the exemption is expected to be $5.34million for 2014and up to $7.5 million by 2020.

 How many estates are subject to federal estate tax?

 Data on how many estates actually pay federal estate tax is gathered by the Tax Policy Center (TPC), a non-partisan joint venture of the Urban Institute and the Brookings Institution.
 See www.taxpolicycenter.org.
 As previously noted, in 2011 only estates valued at over $5 million could potentially owe estate tax for deaths occurring in that year.
-The Tax Policy Center estimated for deaths occurring in 2011 only about 1 in 800 would result in a taxable estate and 99.9 percent of deaths trigger no estate tax.
+The Tax Policy Center estimated that for deaths occurring in 2011, only about 1 in 800 would result in a taxable estate;99.9 percent of deaths trigger no estate tax.
 TPC estimated that 8,600 individuals dying in 2011 left estates with a gross value of over $5 million, which triggered the requirement to ﬁle a federal estate tax return.
 However, of those deaths, after allowing for deductions and credits, only an estimated 3,270 estates owed any tax.
-While much of the discussion on federal estate tax focuses on family farms and small businesses, less than 50 small farms and businesses – estates with farm and business assets making up at least half of gross estate and totaling $5 million or less – payed any estate tax in for deaths occurring in 2011.
-Such estates will represent just 1.2 percent of all taxable estate tax returns.
-TPC further estimated that small farms and businesses will pay under $10 million in estate tax for deaths occurring in 2011, less than one tenth of 1 percentage point of the total revenue the tax will collect.
+While much of the discussion on federal estate tax focuses on family farms and small businesses, less than 50 small farms and businesses – estates with farm and business assets making up at least half of gross estate and totaling $5 million or less – payed any estate tax for deaths occurring in 2011.
+Such estates represent just 1.2 percent of all taxable estate tax returns.
+TPC further estimated that small farms and businesses would pay under $10 million in estate tax for deaths occurring in 2011, less than one tenth of 1 percentage point of the total revenue the tax will collect.

 How is property valued for purposes of federal estate tax calculations?